-multiple inheritance
+inheritance

-Multiple inheritance means that a class A may have more than one immediate superclass.
 The extension of a class with multiple immediate superclasses is a subset of the intersection of all extensions of its superclasses.
 The intension of a class with multiple immediate superclasses extends the intensions of all its superclasses, i.e. its traits are more restrictive than any of its superclasses.
 If multiple inheritance is used, the resulting "class hierarchy" is a directed graph and not a tree structure.
 If it is represented as an indented list, there are necessarily repetitions of the same class at different positions in the list.
 For example, Person is both, an Actor and a Biological Object.